Chapter 2: How to Use the Google Keyword Planner

 (Just follow the prompts, enter some basic information about you and your business, and you’re in.)

-You’ll be presented with four different tools within the Google Keyword Planner (under “What would you like to do?”):
+You’ll be presented with three different tools within the Google Keyword Planner (under “Where would you like to start?”):

 You’ll only need to use these 3 tools for SEO-focused keyword research:

-- Multiply keyword lists to get new keyword ideas
+- Multiply keyword lists to get new keywords

 Now it’s time for me to show you how to find awesome keywords using each of the 3 tools built into the Google Keyword Planner.